Greatford: History

-The parish contains the now untraceable medieval hamlet of Banthorp, mentioned in Domesday.
+The parish contains the now untraceable medieval hamlet of Banthorp, also mentioned in the Domesday Book.
 A 1334 tax list puts the site of Banthorp to the west of Greatford at Banthorpe Woods and Lodge.

 In October 1892 a granary full of barley collapsed at the farm of the Dean family, killing four people: two from Greatford, one from Langtoft and one from Market Deeping.

 Landmarks

 Greatford Grade I listed church, built in Early English style, dedicated to St Thomas of Canterbury.
 It is part of the Uffington Group of the Deanery of Aveland & Ness with Stamford.
-The incumbent is The Rev'd Carolyn Kennedy.
+The incumbent is the Rev'd Carolyn Kennedy.
 The church was previously part of the Greatford with Wilsthorpe Group.

-Greatford Hall was originally a manor house built by Queen Elizabeth I in the 16th century.
+Greatford Hall was originally a manor house built during the reign of Queen Elizabeth I in the 16th century.
 It was the home and private asylum for Francis Willis, the physician who treated and 'cured' King George III of his 'madness' here in 1788.
 In 1922 the hall burned down and was subsequently rebuilt in a similar style to the original.
 There is no public access to the hall today.

 During the Second World War the Hall was owned by Lancaster Gate Hotels.
 In the 20th century Greatford Hall was the residence of the businessman Harry Dowsett who, in 1943, formed the civil engineering company Dow-Mac that first developed the use of prestressed concrete, made at Tallington 2 mi to the south of Greatford.
 The company is now Tarmac Precast Concrete.
 In 1940 Dowsett bought the Lowestoft-based firm of shipbuilders, Brooke Marine that made Royal Navy landing craft during the Second World War.

 The village public house is the Hare and Hounds on Village Street.

-Serving Landlords Compiled by Mrs 'Sunny' Mason resident of Greatford for 80 years.
+Serving Landlords compiled by Mrs 'Sunny' Mason, resident of Greatford for 80 years: